afourmy/pyNMS/README.md

 - Linear programming with GLPK
 - "Largest degree first" heuristic

-Choose one of them in the list and click on "Run algorithm": NetDim will find out how many wavelengths are needed.
+Choose one of them in the list and click on "Run algorithm": pyNMS will find out how many wavelengths are needed.